Airbnb debuts premium Plus program and new listing categories

-Airbnb today announced a series of changes to its app to give people more ways to decide what kind of home they want to stay in when away from home.
+Airbnb today announced a series of changes to give people more ways to decide what kind of home they want to stay in when away from home.
 Starting this summer, Airbnb will allow people to search for properties based on new categories like unique homes, vacation homes, bed and breakfasts, and boutique hotels.
 Unique homes include listings that let you stay places like barns, boats, campers, caves, and treehouses.

 Right now Airbnb’s 4.5 million listings can only be searched for based on three categories: shared room, private room, and entire home.